 But even if you are a fresher, who has just entered into the arena, there is enough help around in the form of a large community ready to share their experience and other resources as well.

-On the other hand, the Go is not very familiar programming language as compared to the Node.js.
+On the other hand, Go is not a very familiar programming language as compared to Node.js.
 So, you have to get ready for learning a new language, which has its own set of rules and Goroutines with static typing proving to a difficult learning curve.